-Treadmill runs are boring.
-At least I think so.
+Treadmill runs usually aren’t the most exciting workouts in the world.
 Knowing that cardio is a necessary evil I created a treadmill arms workout to make it a little more exciting for me.
 Running outside is a little more exciting but I’m in Minnesota and our sidewalks have been pure ice for almost two months now and I don’t have spikes on the bottom of my shoes.

 My favorite way to spice up treadmill workouts is to add some light dumbbells and do blocks of 60-second exercises.
 In reading up on my body type this past weekend (I’m a Mesomorph), I had another one of those moments I’ve had in life where I’ve realized cardio is a MUST for me to get into the best shape I know how.
 Every time I’ve met my “goal” as far as how my body looks, it’s because cardio was involved.